gearsngenes/Atomic-Agentic/README.md

 ## Tools — portable, introspectable actions

-A `Tool` is a thin wrapper around a callable (or MCP tool / adapter) with a strict dict-only interface:
+A `Tool` is a thin wrapper around a callable (or MCP tool / adapter / Agent) with a strict dict-only interface:

 ```python
 from atomic_agentic.Tools import Tool